sharetribe/flex-docs/src/docs/tutorial-listings/favorite-saunas/index.md

 We can give our prop a descriptive name, such as _onUpdateFavorites_, since in this component we are only using it for that purpose.

-Now, the _ListingPageCoverPhoto_ props contains the _onUpdateFavorites_ function that we can use.
+Now, the _ListingPageCarousel_ props contains the _onUpdateFavorites_ function that we can use.
 Let’s add it to the [destructured](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) list in the beginning of the component.